How Does Binge Drinking Affect The Body?

 The choice to drink rather than taking care of personal responsibilities

 Binge drinkers may call off work or skip class to go drinking alone or with friends.
 They will often ignore important aspects of their lives in favour of drinking.

 Binge drinking in itself is not considered to be a disorder.
 However, it’s only one very short step away from Alcohol Use Disorder.
 Treatment for someone who binges should be focused on prevention.

 One option is to hold an intervention for the individual.
 This can just include family and friends, or you could also have a specialist present to provide additional insight and guidance.

-However, if you see that the individual has already developed a dependency on alcohol than it’s vital you have them seek out an alcohol rehab centre.
+However, if you see that the individual has already developed a dependency on alcohol then it’s vital you have them seek out an alcohol rehab centre.
 Combating dependency early can mean the difference between a lifetime of health issues, or living a clean, productive life.

 Be mindful the decision to change destructive behaviours is entirely up to the individual unless they’re mandated by the law or their workplace to stop.
 Seeking treatment is the best way you can help someone who struggles with alcohol abuse.